 (d) Prior to suspending a member under subsection (b) above, the State Bar of Georgia shall send by certified mail a notice thereof to the last known address of the member as contained in the official membership records.
 It shall specify the years for which the license fee is delinquent and state that unless either the fee and all penalties related thereto are paid within 60 days or a hearing to establish reasonable cause is requested within 60 days, the membership shall be suspended.

 After a finding of delinquency, a copy of the finding shall be served upon the respondent attorney.
 The respondent attorney may file with the Court any written exceptions (supported by the written argument) said respondent may have to the findings of the Executive Committee.
 All such exceptions shall be filed with the Clerk of the Supreme Court of Georgia and served on the Executive Committee by service on the General Counsel within 20 days of the date that the findings were served on the respondent attorney.
-Upon the filing of exceptions by the respondent attorney, the Executive Committee shall within 20 days of said filing, file a report of its findings and the complete record and transcript of evidence with the Clerk of the Supreme Court of Georgia.
-The Court may grant extensions of time for filing in appropriate cases.
+Upon the filing of exceptions by the respondent attorney, the Executive Committee shall within 20 days of said filing file a report of its findings and the complete record and transcript of evidence with the Clerk of the Supreme Court of Georgia.
+The Supreme Court of Georgia may grant extensions of time for filing in appropriate cases.
 Findings of fact by the Executive Committee shall be conclusive if supported by any evidence.
-The Court may grant oral argument on any exception filed with it upon application for such argument by the respondent attorney or the Executive Committee.
-The Court shall promptly consider the report of the Executive Committee, exceptions thereto, and the responses filed by any party to such exceptions, if any, and enter its judgement.
-A copy of the Court's judgement shall be transmitted to the Executive Committee and to the respondent attorney by the Court.
+The Supreme Court of Georgia may grant oral argument on any exception filed with it upon application for such argument by the respondent attorney or the Executive Committee.
+The Supreme Court of Georgia shall promptly consider the report of the Executive Committee, exceptions thereto, and the responses filed by any party to such exceptions, if any, and enter its judgment.
+A copy of the Supreme Court of Georgia's judgment shall be transmitted to the Executive Committee and to the respondent attorney by the Supreme Court of Georgia.

 GO TO Rule 1-501.1.
 License Fees - Late Fee Return to handbook browser.